 You cannot have any errors or typos when completing the tourist card.
 If you do, you’ll have to purchase another Cuba Tourist Card.
 So take your time to ensure you fill it out correctly.

 It’s a very simple form to complete that only requires five pieces of information which are all translated in English: last name, first name, date of birth, passport number, and citizenship.

 As is common in most countries outside of the US, dates are written day-month-year, rather than what you’re likely accustomed to month-day-year.
 Don’t screw that up.
 The rookie mistakes we made below cost us $40.
 (You’d think after traveling to 50 countries that we could properly complete a simple form.
 Yet mistakes still happen when you rush.)

 Getting Your Passport Stamped When Entering Cuba

 For decades, Cuba has welcomed Americans with open arms.
 It’s the US government that has restricted travel to the country.
-Therefore, when going through Cuba immigration, customs officials typically will not stamp your passport so that you won’t get you in trouble with the US government.
-Instead they’ll stamp your tourist card.
+Therefore, when going through Cuba immigration, customs officials have typically not stamped US passports, so that Americans won’t get you in trouble with the US government.
+They have stamped the Cuban visa instead.

 You Must Have Non-US-Based Medical Insurance to Enter Cuba

-Be sure to arrive to Cuba with your policy printed so that you can show it to custom officials who regularly check for this.
+Be sure to arrive in Cuba with your policy printed so that you can show it to customs officials who regularly check for this.
 If you forgot to get this policy, you may be able to purchase it from Asistur upon arrival for about $3 per day.
 But to avoid any issues, don’t rely on that.